Shao Tong Murder: Where is Li Xiangnan Now?

 When the officers found Xiangnan’s travel documents inside Shao’s car and his apartment bore signs of a hasty departure, they became suspicious of him.
 A search warrant for the hotel room revealed “splatters and drips of various dried liquids,” akin to human fluids, on the walls and headboard.
 They hypothesized Xiangnan had murdered Shao in the hotel, disposed of her body in her car’s trunk, and parked it in the parking lot of his apartment complex in Iowa City.
 According to police records, the motive was jealousy and overhearing Shao complaining about him to a friend.

-Li Xiangnan is Serving His Sentence Today
+Li Xiangnan is Serving His Prison Time

 The Johnson County district attorney’s office had charged Xiangnan with first-degree murder and issued an arrest warrant in March 2015.
 As the pressure mounted on the Chinese authorities, with the citizens taking to social media to organize campaigns asking for his arrest, they started cooperating with their American counterparts.
 A group of investigators flew to Iowa in April 2015 and gathered evidence regarding the crime.
 Xiangnan surrendered to the Wenzhou authorities in mid-May of the same year.

-Even though Xiangnan committed the crimes in Iowa, he was scheduled to be tried in China since US and China did not have an extradition treaty.
+Even though Xiangnan committed the crimes in Iowa, he was scheduled to be tried in China since the US and China did not have an extradition treaty.
 While he remained in prison, the Bureau of Criminal Investigation developed a case against him.
 The Ministry of Public Security announced his formal arrest on a charge of intentional murder in late June.

 In March 2016, Xiangnan pleaded guilty to the charge and labeled his act “irrational and impulsive.”
 His parents paid Shao’s parents ¥2 million RMB (approximately US$300,000) in compensation, and he was handed a life sentence in June 2016, which could be reduced to a prison term of no less than 13 years.
 Now in his early 30s, Xiangnan is presumed to be serving his sentence in a Chinese prison.